tabpot-mokumoku/tabpot-mokumoku.github.io/README.md

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at [JekyllãàÑÔ GitHub repo][jekyll-gh].
+File all bugs/feature requests at [Jekyllçª¶å†± GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll
 [jekyll-talk]: https://talk.jekyllrb.com/
 ```

-Ì¤¤À `rake generate` ¤Ê¤É¤Ç¿÷·Á¤¬ºîÀ®¤µ¤ì¤ëÌõ¤Ç¤Ï¤¢¤ê¤Ş¤»¤ó¡£
+æœªã  `rake generate` ãªã©ã§é››å½¢ãŒä½œæˆã•ã‚Œã‚‹è¨³ã§ã¯ã‚ã‚Šã¾ã›ã‚“ã€‚

 ## License